Llamalland/dactyl-keyboard/README.md

 # The Dactyl-ManuForm Keyboard - Python 3 - Cadquery

+This is a hack job of a fork of the below.
+I wanted to change a couple of things:

+1: To make a thumb cluster and palm key reminiscent of keyboardio model 01 and model 100.
+An extra key slot I will use for a rotary encoder.
+I did the bare minimum to create this, it's just a mangling of the default thumb layout.
+Note that normal keycaps would require some filing to fit on the thumb keys, or would need to be printed from scratch if you're into that.
+I was lucky enough to have some spares from keyboardio that didn't need modification.

+2: In normal layouts when you choose more than 6 columns, the extra columns go lateral, to the pinky side.
+I made them go medial, for index finger use.
+Again, this was influenced by keyboardio.
+I did this by changing the column offsets.
+There's almost certainly a better, more programmatic way to do this so people could just choose an option and bam!
+I just can't be bothered.

+3: I thought there was something else, I'll update this if I think of it.

+I decided not to make this as a pull request because I can't be bothered to make the code decent and proper and as it is, it replaced the default thumb cluster as an option.
+I also don't know whether people want added complication to an already complicated system for something that maybe only I really want.
+But if anyone can be bothered to pretty it up, you'd be more than welcome to merge my thumb cluster especially into the mix!

+Below is all previous authors' work:

 This is a fork of [Dactyl-Manuform](https://github.com/tshort/dactyl-keyboard) by Tom Short, which itself is a fork of [Dactyl](https://github.com/adereth/dactyl-keyboard) by Matthew Adereth, a parameterized, split-hand, concave, columnar, ergonomic keyboard.

 While the code structure remains comparable to the original, Clojure and OpenSCAD have been replaced by Python and cadquery/OpenCASCADE.
 The predecessors were exceptional contributions to the ergo keyboard community by the authors but used a rather esoteric programming language, Clojure, and a relatively inconsistent geometry engine, OpenSCAD.
 My hope is that by converting the code the community will have an easier time modifying and evolving this design.